pandas-dev/pandas/doc/source/user_guide/io.rst

    * It is *highly recommended* to install pyarrow using conda due to some issues occurred by pyarrow.
    * :func:`~pandas.read_orc` is not supported on Windows yet, you can find valid environments on :ref:`install optional dependencies <install.warn_orc>`.
-   * Categorical columns are not supported yet.
+   * Unsigned integers, intervals, periods, sparse and categorical Dtypes are not supported yet.
+   * Currently timezones in datetime columns are not preserved when a dataframe is converted into ORC files.

 .. ipython:: python